theNBS/KeynotesFiles/README.md

 # NBS Keynote Files

 There are a number of options to aid the annotation of drawings.
-The best of these is to use a specific NBS software solution - such as our ArchiCAD, Vectorworks and Revit plugins, which allow you to easily add annotations  that are relevant to the particular project.
+The best of these is to use a specific NBS software solution - such as our [ArchiCAD](https://www.thenbs.com/services/our-tools/plug-in-for-graphisoft-archicad), [Vectorworks](http://constructioncode.blogspot.co.uk/2013/10/nbs-plug-in-for-vectorworks-2014.html) and [Revit](https://www.thenbs.com/services/our-tools/nbs-plug-in-for-autodesk-revit) plugins, which allow you to easily add annotations  that are relevant to the particular project.

 That said, we recognise that a number of practices would still like to work with the "keynote" style functionality on certain projects.
 This GitHub repository makes 3 tab-separated ASCII text keynote files available for download.
-These files can be opened in Microsoft Excel and converted to other formats to work with the user's preferred design tool.
+These files can be opened in Microsoft Excel and converted to other formats to work with your preferred design tool.

 ### UK\_NBS\_Uniclass2015.txt (553 KB) [(Download)](https://raw.githubusercontent.com/theNBS/KeynotesFiles/master/Keynote%20Files/UK_NBS_Uniclass2015.txt)
 This file has all Uniclass2015 listings covering the following tables: